NaikAayush/mi/Assignment3/PESU-MI_1033_1459_1565/README.txt

 We have tried to mimic the PyTorch API of Sequential and Dense layers, Losses as well as optimizers.

+We believe this is a key feature of our implementation as it makes the code very modular and extensible.
+Along with this, we also implemented L2 regularization, LeakyReLU and momentum which are some more extra features we implemented.

 Neural network:
  - Used np.einsum (Einstein summation) for matric manipulation
  - Param class that tracks values as well as gradients